james-dowell/james-dowell.github.io/_drafts/2017-03-01-playing-with-nucleus-and-the-living-stygleguide-concept.md

 ### Atomic design

-Styleguides tend to follow some form of atomic design pattern whether it's in the traditional 'atoms', 'molecules' and 'organism'
+Styleguides tend to follow some form of atomic design pattern whether it's in the traditional taxonomy of 'atoms', 'molecules' and 'organisms' or the more construction orientated taxonomy of 'objects', 'components' and 'structures'.
+Choosing a successful taxonomy it usually determined by personal preference, the scale of a project or possibly different brand terminology.

+Fabricator is something I have used, and contributed to, for a long time.
+Its a well tested styleguide which markets itself more as a 'toolkit' mainly because it deals with a large amount of tools/ moving parts.
+It can deal with your styles, scripts, images, fonts and even be extended to handle icon systems and much more.

+The other styleguide I'm going to talk about is Nucleus.
+Nucleus is a styleguide tool/generator developed by the friendly 'Pirates' at HolidayPirates to generate a living styleguide.
+Its much more bare bones which many people would prefer and it makes really good use of comment annotations in order to function.
+This makes it really great if you want to introduce a styleguide into an existing project.
+It's not intrusive and can be built up over time.

-Nucleus is a stylguide tool/generator developer by the 'Pirates' at HolidayPirates to generate a living styleguide.
-Styleguides, or pattern libraries as they are sometimes known, are really useful tools for building out and styling views or components for both SPA (Single Page Applications) and traditional websites alike.
-In this article I'm going to touch up what Styleguides are, why they are useful and how Nucleus is the best incarnation yet of a living Styleguide.
+All styleguides are really useful tools for building out and styling views or components for both SPA (Single Page Applications) and traditional websites alike.

 ### Alright, so what does a living styleguide mean?